|

 actors that appear in the film

-attended the actual party in character and in costume.
-The scene
+attended the actual party in character and in

-in the coat room where Phyllis is searching for a cigarette was
+in the coat room where Phyllis is searching for a

 improvised by the actor (Linda Larson).
-During the party several
+During the

-cameras caught romantic interplay between the actors playing Samantha
+cameras caught romantic interplay between the

 and Stan - again, improvised.
 The Michael